Back to main

 ...after seeing hundreds of rig-shots taken by various people, I must say that a brief "how-to" is apropriate here.
 Quite a lot of pictures are taken point blank, with a flash!
 Hmm.
 Imagine that radio's reflective, shiny front panel with a flash, in a straight angle right into it.
 I'm sorry, but this does NOT make a good picture.
 If a flash is arranged in this way, you will only end up with a bright over-exposed spot in the middle.

 NB!
-Most of the columns in this grid are illegal for CB use in just about every country in the world (with maybe one or two exceptions).
+Many of the columns in this grid are illegal for CB use in just about every country in the world (with a couple of exceptions).

 Column D is legal, widespread and also license free in many countries.
 The UK allows both column D and the unique CB27/81.